arriIsHere/arri.tech/src/index.md

 Codium is a design system I am building that was inspired by my nilJS project.
 I am trying to learn more about the design aspects of accessability so my goal is to make a design system that is AAA WCAG compliant.
 When I am further along with development I will be happy ot share the code.
-For now you can check out my progress on it's site.
+For now you can check out my progress on its site.

 <a href="https://codium.rocks/" rel="noopener noreferrer" target="_blank">Codium Rocks!</a>